Particular/docs.particular.net/persistence/msmq/subscription_config_core_[6,7).partial.md

 > NServiceBus.Features.MsmqSubscriptionPersistence Could not find configuration section for Msmq Subscription Storage and no name was specified for this endpoint.
 Going to default the subscription queue

-WARNING: When using MSMQ Subscription Persistence on multiple endpoints running on the same machine, every endpoint **must have** a dedicated subscription storage queue.
+WARNING: When using MSMQ subscription persistence on multiple endpoints running on the same machine, every endpoint **must have** a dedicated subscription storage queue.

 In order to specify a different queue, use the code api or specify a configuration section.

-### Via Code
+### Via code

 Call the following code API passing the subscription queue to use: